 Who can become a Partner?

-Any entity, except individuals, may become a Partner of the Network.
+Institutional entities (not individuals) may become a Partner of the Network.
 These typically include States, national, regional and local Government Institutions, Intergovernmental Organizations, international and national Non-governmental Organizations, Academic Institutions and Research Institutions, Companies, service providers in the public sector, or any such entity which recognizes the principles of integrated water resources management endorsed by the Network and is committed to these principles (as outlined in the application to be a Partner).
+There is currently no fee to be a GWP Partner.

 Apply to become a GWP Partner